Skip to main content

 When you're ready, click either the Stop Motion button at the top right, or the Stop and Exit button on the left to exit teleoperation mode.

-Building a new objective
+Building your own objective

 To begin, select the Build tab on the top menu bar.